awsdocs/aws-cdk-guide/doc_source/assets.md

 ------

 In most cases, you don't need to directly use the APIs in the `aws-s3-assets` module\.
 Modules that support assets, such as `aws-lambda`, have convenience methods that enable you to use assets\.
-For Lambda functions, the [asset](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Code.html#static-assetpath) property enables you to specify a directory or a \.zip file in the local file system\.
+For Lambda functions, the [fromAsset\(\)](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Code.html#static-assetpath) static method enables you to specify a directory or a \.zip file in the local file system\.

 #### Lambda function example<a name="assets_types_s3_lambda"></a>